 Sports betting in New Jersey is off and running.
 Since the U.S. Supreme Court’s May 14 decision, Atlantic City casinos and NJ racetracks move fast into the market.
-Three months in and the legal NJ sports betting world is up, up, and away.
+Three months in and the legal NJ sports betting world is moving up, up and away.

 Gov. Phil Murphy placed the first sports bet in New Jersey at Monmouth Park and kicked off a new era of sports betting in the Garden State.